dogweather/non_empty_array/README.md

 Sometimes I know that an Array isn't empty.
 Or more accurately, it _shouldn't_ be empty, because otherwise, it means there's a bug somewhere.
 The usual way to handle this is to repeatedly check the array's length, or check for nil, and throw an exception if, for some reason, the Array _is_ empty.
+We've all been there.

-This `NonEmptyArray` approach saves this unnecessary work by moving the non-emptyness into the type system, letting Ruby check and prevent misuse.
+**The `NonEmptyArray` approach saves this work by moving the non-emptyness into the type system**, letting Ruby check and prevent misuse.
 I.e., this class is designed so that it's impossible for it to be empty.
 It has [made illegal states unrepresentable](https://oleb.net/blog/2018/03/making-illegal-states-unrepresentable/).

-And it has accessors like `#first` and `#last` which always returns an element - they can never fail:
+And it has accessors like `#first` and `#last` which always return an element - they can never fail.
+While Ruby isn't statically typed, the interpreter does check arity (the number of arguments provided).
+So we enlist the interpreter's help to ensure a `NonEmptyArray` is always created with at least one
+element:

 ```ruby
 require 'non_empty_array'